 The Smith-Mundt Act authorized activities that since September 1945 had continued and expanded appropriations rather than authorizing legislation.
 The programs ranged from educational, technical, cultural, and information exchanges and sharing, plus broadcasting and support to local media abroad.
 Collectively, we now refer to these as public diplomacy but then was simply known as public affairs.
 The Mundt Act, as it was commonly referred to, and the Fulbright Act, were both requested and actively pushed by the State Department, and were complementary programs.

-However, within five years after Smith-Mundt was passed, many of the proponents for empowering the State Department supported moving the programs out of the Department and into a purpose built independent agency, the United States Information Agency.
+However, within five years after Smith-Mundt was passed, many of the proponents that supported empowering the State Department began pushing to move the programs out of the Department and into a purpose built independent agency, the United States Information Agency.

-- It portrays U.S. Government activities that inform & empower foreign publics as bad propaganda unfit for Americans;
+- It portrayed U.S. Government activities that inform & empower foreign publics as bad propaganda unfit for Americans;

-- It prevents effective awareness, oversight, and accountability of U.S. Government engagement of foreign publics;
+- It prevented effective awareness, oversight, and accountability of U.S. Government engagement of foreign publics;

-- It creates confusion in the government on what can and cannot be said and to whom as it censors based on bureaucratic function and not content or purpose;
+- It created confusion in the government on what can and cannot be said and to whom as it censors based on bureaucratic function and not content or purpose;

-- It creates confusion in the media as the myth of “anti-propaganda law” is applied haphazardly, seemingly arbitrarily, to information or monitoring programs by the U.S. Government; and,
+- It created confusion in the media as the myth of “anti-propaganda law” is applied haphazardly, seemingly arbitrarily, to information or monitoring programs by the U.S. Government; and,